Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Apply Here: Chase Ink Business Preferred Card

-Like the Chase Sapphire Preferred and Chase Sapphire Reserve, you’ll get primary rental insurance when you use your Chase Ink Business Preferred card to pay for your car rental (during a business trip!) and decline the rental agency’s collision damage waiver (often called CDW or LDW).
+Like the Chase Sapphire Preferred Card and Chase Sapphire Reserve, you’ll get primary rental insurance when you use your Chase Ink Business Preferred card to pay for your car rental (during a business trip!) and decline the rental agency’s collision damage waiver (often called CDW or LDW).
 Coverage is also primary outside of your country of residence even if you’re renting for personal reasons.

 The Chase Ink Business Preferred rental car insurance applies to rentals of 31 consecutive days or less in the US and most foreign countries.
 But you must report your claim within 60 days of the loss and send in the claim form within 100 days of the loss, to claim any benefits.